Autumn at Kedleston Hall

 Find George Nathaniel Curzon's Eastern Museum on the ground floor of the hall, it contains an eclectic collection of Easten treasures collected during his time as Viceroy of India between 1899-1905.
 From elephant tusks to delicate silver it feels like you've stepped into a treasure trove.
 You'll also find Mary Curzon's gorgeous peacock dress which she wore to the Delhi Durbar in 1903 and yes it still has that wow factor!

 Head off the beaten track and explore the grounds further for a chance to see some of Derbyshires most ancient trees.
 Take a closer look at some of the old fallen tree trunks and you might just spot fungi growing inside.
-We have a number of guided walks running through the Autunm from the Fungi walk explore the diverse range of species we have here at Kedleston.
-Or perhaps our ever popular Autumn Equinox walk, join us for a special harvest supper in the restaurant and head out with your lanterns to celebrate the changing seasons.
+We have a number of guided walks running through the Autumn from the Fungi walk explore the diverse range of species we have here at Kedleston.